TS000/lighthouse-developer-portal/docs/running-locally.md

 The local dev environment is setup to use [chamber](https://github.com/segmentio/chamber) for environment variable injection.
 A few changes need to be made before this will work.

 First you'll need to add a `.env` file within the `.localdevcontainer` folder.
 An `example.env` is available to copy from.
 Then, you need to uncomment the `ENTRYPOINT` located at the bottom of the local-Dockerfile, and comment `ENTRYPOINT [ "/entrypoint.sh" ]`.
 Running `sh local.sh.start` should now inject any environment variables stored within the SSM Parameter Store based on the values within `.env`.
-It'll grab any variables that start with `lighthouse-backstage`.
+It'll grab any variables that start with `lighthouse-embark`.

 ## Install and run locally (TBD)